How to Pack for Your Travels: A Girl’s Perspective

 -Tights/leggings/Jeans- I am not a big jean lover and find jeans to be heavy when traveling.
 But I know to most women a good pair of jeans is a heaven send.
 Make sure you pack dark denim jeans as they can be worn day/night and are less susceptible to stains.
-As for tights/leggings, I always carry 2 pairs to layer with.
+As for tights/leggings, I always carry 2 pairs to layer with, also picking up some compression leggings for women are a great way keep the circulation going in your legs..
 They can go under summer dresses, shorts or skirts for those cooler nights and are lightweight.

 -1 Water proof/wind proof jacket -Don’t go without one of these, you will thank me you really will.